restfulapi/restful-api/README.md

 def result = PartOfThing.executeQuery( query.statement, query.parameters, params )
 ```

 HQLBuilder is not a sophisticated query engine, and provides limited support for filtering by a primitive property and by a property that represent an association to another domain object.
 HQLBuilder also handles whether the resource has been nested under another resource (i.e., when the params map contains a 'parentPluralizedResourceName' entry).
 HQLBuilder is provided as a convenience but may not be suitable in all situations.
-Complex queries may require a specific implementation.
+Complex queries will likely require a specific implementation.

 The createHQL method accepts a third argument which is a boolean, and if true indicates the statement should be generated to perform a 'count(*)' versus a select.
 That is, the HQLBuilder may be used in both list() and count() service methods to ensure the totalCount properly reflects the filters provided on the request.